-Click the mouse on the Add New Record button to enter a new standard into the table.
+Click on the Add New Record button to enter a new standard into the table.
 In the screenshot below a 12th grade Writing standard is being added to the Standards table.
 Enter the Standard ID, Title, Type of Standard, and if it is a substandard, then select the higher level standard that it is under in the Category field.
 If the standard will be receiving a grade on the report card, then Mark Type1 must be set to Progress Toward Standard and select whether or not the standard will display on the Missing Mark Report.

 Select the terms when this standard is assessed and the grade level(s) that it applies to.
 Up to six translations can be entered for each standard.
 Select the Correspondence Language code and enter the translation into the field next to it.
 Click on the Save button when complete.

 To edit a standard select the standard in the Display List.
 The standard definition will display on the right.
 Select the Change button.
 Once all changes have been made, select Save.

 NOTE: Standards should not be modified once the Grade Reporting Cycle has been initialized.

 State standards can be quickly imported by using the Load State Learning Standards page.
 The page is available at the District level for users logged in with an Admin-type account and can be found under Standards Based Grades | Configurations in the navigation.
 The page has four tabs to load CA Content Standards, Common Core, CA ELD, and the Next Generation Science standards.

 The Update/Load Selected Standards button will analyze all existing standards in the system, rename them if needed, and add any new standards.

 Please review the Load State Learning Standards articles for more information on how to update/load state standards into Aeries.

 The Standards tab in the Courses page is used to define which standards apply to each course and if they display on the report card.
 Standards assigned to courses at one school or at the District level will apply for all schools.
 Users will need full permissions to Course Data to associate a standard to a course.